 You can use the accessibility checker tool within the most recent versions of Word and PPT to check and fix accessibility problems as you’re creating the files.
-The Poorvu Center for Teaching and Learning invites you to try a new service that informs instructors of the accessibility of every file they’ve uploaded into Canvas: please contact us for more information about the Ally pilot.
+Files uploaded to Canvas are automatically checked for accessibility issues by the Ally tool, which also includes step-by-step suggestions for making improvements.
 You may also choose to attend a presentation covering some simple tips for improving the accessibility of Word documents and PDFs, or reference the information available on Yale’s Accessibility website.

 What about PDF files?

 PDFs frequently pose accessibility challenges for students who rely on screen readers (which allow you to listen to text as well as see it).
 Many faculty members share PDF scans of books and articles with their students, but depending on how those scans were made, these PDFs may not be accessible.
 The accessibility support providers in the Poorvu Center or in your local school would be happy to help you assess the accessibility of your PDFs, and support you in improving them or replacing them with more accessible versions.
 You may also want to consult the tips on creating accessible PDFs on Yale’s accessibility information pages.